paulieguk/docs/lod/lab-client-v2/lab-interface.md

 1. **Previous lab instruction**: Navigates to the previous page in the lab instructions.

-1. **Next lab instruction**: Navigates to the next page in the lab instructions.
+1. **Next lab instruction**: Navigates to the next page in the lab instructions, or to exit the lab eith either an End or Submit depending if the lab is scored.

 1. **Lab timer**: Displays the time remaining in the current lab.